-Faker, Flash, GeT_RiGhT and saebyeolbe are or were at one point considered among the best players in the world.
+Faker, Flash, GeT_RiGhT and Saebyeolbe are or were at one point considered among the best players in the world.
 All four are known for competence in a number of areas, some excelling in pure technical ability, while others are credited as highly cerebral players.
-However, the factor these players all have in common, and arguably the most important, is their attitude towards not only their personal success, but their teams success.
+However, the one factor these players all have in common, and arguably the most important, is their attitude towards not only their personal success, but their teams success.
 These players have an incredibly rare combination of exceptional mechanical ability and winning mentality.
 These players, during their peaks, were risk-free.

 An often overlooked factor in the rapidly evolving esports landscape is how a player’s attitude can affect an organisation.
-While there has been an increased focus recently on how a player’s demeanour can affect the mindset of his teammates, impacting team performance, the analysis typically ends there.
-It’s easy to look at a highly skilled player with an alleged attitude non-conducive for teamwork (Formerly Dardoch of LoL & S1mple of CSGO) and jump to the conclusion that success will come with a little investment.
+While there has been an increased focus recently on how a player’s demeanour can affect the mindset of his teammates, ultimately impacting team performance, the analysis typically ends there.
+It’s easy to look at a highly skilled player with an alleged attitude non-conducive for teamwork (Formerly Dardoch of LoL & S1mple of CS:GO) and jump to the conclusion that success will come with a little investment.
 However, with many esports organisations and tournament hosts receiving sponsorship from corporate giants (Coca-Cola, GEICO) and even traditional sports organisations (Golden State Warriors, Paris Saint-Germain FC), a player with a negative attitude can have a kick-on effect to not only their team, but the legal and financial situation of the entire organisation.

 As such, esports organisations need to leverage from established corporate environments and perform risk assessments when thinking about team composition.
 We are not suggesting aligning esports organisations with an internationally recognised risk framework (yet), but to extract relevant tidbits, and apply these hand-picked segments to hiring strategies.
 What potential negative effect can a player have on our organisation if we sign them?
 Is it greater than the benefit of increased performance/rankings?
 In order to answer these questions, we must first understand risk in the context of esports.